 While SwimRun events can range in distances and terrain covered, the following features tend to be common throughout:

-Wearing of wetsuits is a mandatory requirement for most SwimRun races.
-You don’t need to have a SwimRun specific model to take part – any swimming (Tri) wetsuit will do so long as you can move freely enough in it to run and it will keep you warm enough on long swims.
+Wearing of wetsuits is optional for most SwimRun Challenge events.
+For those who prefer to wear a wetsuit you don’t need to have a SwimRun specific model to take part – any swimming (Tri) wetsuit will do so long as you can move freely enough in it to run and it will keep you warm enough on long swims.